 Sngine timeline App Documentation

 This document explains the basic setup process for the Sngine Flutter app before delivery or website distribution.
-It covers Flutter installation, development tools, first run, package name changes, app name changes, app icon and splash replacement, Google Login setup, and basic dashboard configuration.
+It covers Flutter installation, development tools, first run, package name changes, app name changes, app icon and splash replacement, Google Login setup, api-addons upload, the new live streaming integration, and dashboard configuration.

 1. Requirements